Marduk (band): History

 Morgan Steinmeyer Håkansson, the band's guitarist, formed Marduk with the intention of being the "most blasphemous band in the world".
-Concerning the band's two initial releases, the 1991 EP, Fuck Me Jesus, and their debut album, Dark Endless, released the subsequent year, Marduk can be sonically defined as black metal which interwove significant influence from death metal.
-For both of these releases, the band's lineup consisted of the aforementioned Morgan, Andreas 'Dread' Axelsson as vocalist, Magnus 'Devo' Andersson as guitarist, Rikard Kalm as bassist, and Joakim 'Av Gravf' Göthberg as drummer, while Dan Swanö of Edge of Sanity mixed both albums.
+In Marduk's two initial releases, the 1991 EP Fuck Me Jesus and their debut album, Dark Endless the following year, Marduk had a black metal style with significant influence from death metal.
+For both of these releases, the band's lineup consisted of Morgan, vocalist Andreas 'Dread' Axelsson, guitarist Magnus 'Devo' Andersson, bassist Rikard Kalm and drummer Joakim 'Av Gravf' Göthberg; Dan Swanö of Edge of Sanity mixed both albums.

-Nonetheless, the stability of this line-up was ruptured following the release of Dark Endless when both Dread and Richard Kalm departed from the band.
-After which, Av Gravf assumed the additional position of vocalist while Roger 'B. War' Svensson assumed the position of bass player, consequently recording their second full-length album, Those of the Unlight, in April 1993, again being mixed by the aforementioned Swanö.
-Subsequently, released on 1 October 1993, Those of the Unlight demarcated a noteworthy sonic excursion for the band, as this album manifested a more melodic black metal sound that repudiated the death metal undergirding of Marduk's body of work thusfar.
-The band elaborated upon this style on Opus Nocturne, released on 12 December 1994, which, concerning personnel, was signified by the addition of Fredrik Andersson on drums, with Av Gravf forsaking this position to concentrate specifically on vocal delivery, and the departure of Devo.
+Following the release of Dark Endless, both Dread and Richard Kalm left the band, after which Av Gravf took over vocals while Roger 'B. War' Svensson joined as bassist.
+This lineup recorded their second full-length album, Those of the Unlight, in April 1993, again mixed by Swanö.
+Their next album Those of the Unlight, released in October, showed a change of sound for the band, with a more melodic black metal sound and lacking the death metal undertones of Marduk's music up to that point.
+The band elaborated upon this style on Opus Nocturne, released on 12 December 1994, which featured Fredrik Andersson joining on drums while Av Gravf focused on vocals, and was the first album without Devo, who left earlier that year.